Barabramov/restaurant-menu-java/README.md

-# Restaurant-menu-java
+# Restaurant Menu Ordering System (Java)

-A program that is used for restaurant orders.
-The program reads the menu from a file and will allow the customer to choose what they want and place an order.
+This Java-based program facilitates the ordering process for restaurant customers.
+It extracts the menu from a text file and offers an intuitive interface for customers to make their selections and place orders.

+## Menu Structure:

-#### The menu is structured as a text file where each item in it will consist of 3 lines-
+The menu is contained in a text file, with each menu item spanning three lines:
-The first line represents the description of the item (free text),the second line is the type of item (first order/ main/ last course/ drink) and the last line is the price of the item.

-## Using the program:
+1. **Description:** A brief text description of the menu item.
+2. **Type:** The category to which the item belongs (e.g., appetizer, main course, dessert, drink).
+3. **Price:** The cost of the menu item.

+## Features & Functionalities:

+### 1. Order Placement:

-- When the customer finishes choosing the desired items, he will click on the "Order" button and receive a dialog box listing the order details (including price).
+- After selecting desired items, clicking the "Order" button will display a dialog box summarizing the chosen items along with the total price.
-- The user will be able to choose between the following possibilities: confirming the order, updating the order or its cancellation.
-- In case of an update request, the system will allow the user to change the order and then the user will be able to press the "time" button again.
+- Post review, users have options to either confirm, update, or cancel their order.

+### 2. Order Update:

+- If users opt to amend their selections, they can do so and then re-click the "Order" button to view the updated summary.

+### 3. Order Confirmation:

+- Upon confirming the order, users will be prompted to provide their name coupled with an ID number (e.g., `Yossi123456789`).
-- In the case of approval, the system will ask the user to enter his name accompanied by an ID number (eg: Yossi123456789) and save the order items in a text file whose name is the same as the entered name (it can be assumed that the name is unique).
-After that, the system will return to the main screen and allow you to make another order.
+- The system will then save the order details in a text file named after the user's entered name (assuming name uniqueness).
+- Subsequently, it reverts to the main screen, ready to accept another order.

+### 4. Order Cancellation:

-- In case of cancellation, the system will return to the main screen and allow another order to be made.
+- If an order is cancelled, the system promptly returns to the main screen, allowing for a new order to be initiated.

-#### An example menu file is attached.
+_Note: An example menu file is provided with the repository for reference._